ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-github.md

 exercises: 60
 questions:
 - "What is version control?
 How do I use it?"
-- ""
+- "What is the difference between `git`and Github?"
-- ""
+- "What benefits does a version control system brings in for my research?"
 objectives:
 - "Understand the benefits of using a version control system such as `git`."
 - "Understand the basics of `git` and its usage in RStudio."
 keypoints:
 - "`git` allows you to version control files and go back in time if needed."
 - "In a version control system, file names do not reflect their versions."